surma/surma.dev/content/things/developer-platform.md

 	<figcaption>Frameworks (at least partially) abstract the underlying platform and call your code in the right mooments.</figcaption>
 </figure>

-The problems start when you need to do something that the abstraction (i.e. library or framework) didn’t antipicate.
+The problems start when you need to do something that the framework didn’t antipicate.

 ## Escape hatches

-When the abstractions provided by a library or framework prove to be insufficient or overbearing, it is often necessary to _pierce_ the abstraction and drill back through to the underlying platform.
-If a framework has built-in ways for the developer to pierce it, it’s often called an “escape hatch”.
+When the abstractions provided by a library or framework prove to be insufficient or overbearing, it is often necessary to _pierce_ the abstraction and drill through to the underlying platform primitive.
+If an abstraction has built-in ways for the developer to pierce it, it’s often called an “escape hatch”.
 For example, React provides the [`ref` property][ref] do get access an components underlying DOM element, giving you access to the Web Platform primitive.

 Escape hatches are, in my opinion, an absolute necessity in any library or framework.
-It is hard for any author to anticipate every possible use-case, and providing escape hatches allows developers to work around a restriction and keep moving rather than getting stuck.
-Whether or not a code change that breaks escape hatch users is a breaking change, is an interesting discussion that I will avoid here.
+It is near impossible to anticipate every possible use-case, and providing escape hatches allows developers to work around a restriction and keep moving rather than getting stuck.
+(Whether or not a code change in the abstraction that breaks escape hatch users should be considered a breaking change, is an interesting discussion that I will not get into here.)

 <figure>
 	<picture>